saranshbansal/learn-aws/NOTES_COMPUTE.md

 - Provides fault tolerance within a single region.
 - By default applications are publicly accessible.
 - Can access logs without logging into application servers.
 - When deploying code to Amazon EC2 using Beanstalk, Elastic Beanstalk must resolve application dependencies which can take a long time.
-A golden AMI is a method of reducing this time by packaging all dependencies, configuration, and software into the AMI before deploying.
+A `Golden AMI` is a method of reducing this time by packaging all dependencies, configuration, and software into the AMI before deploying.

 ## Elastic Beanstalk Layers
 There are several layers that make up Elastic Beanstalk and each layer is described below: